-The best habits we can develop are those that keep our health in check.
+The best habits we can develop are those that keep our health in check such these new at-home teeth whitening kits before going to bed.
 Whether we make a point of reaching for the sugar-free yogurt with our breakfast in the morning to instilling an evening ritual around going to the gym, these practices we develop become easier over time.
 Eventually these habits become second nature and a part of who we are, but this comes with discipline and regular implementation.
 What is often accompanied with good habit formation is the elimination of unhealthy or opposing habits that keep us from reaching our goals.
 An example we could easily point to is eating right – we might choose to forgo the dessert we normally treat ourselves to after our daily lunch if our goal is to lose weight.

 So why can it be so difficult for so many people to form the right bedtime routines that help keep our sleep schedules in check?
 Most people know that they should be getting 7-8 hours of quality rest every night, and yet for many of us, we become more active in the evenings, making it harder to commit to stick to the plan.
 According to the American Sleep Association (ASA), the amount of adults who experience regular sleep deprivation hovers around 40%.
 And although many people choose to turn to prescription drugs for more serious sleep deprivation conditions, these solutions don’t come without their set of side effects that many would prefer to do without.

 Although everyone’s unique body chemistry might make some practices more appealing or effective than others, there are still a number of bedtime routines that can, across the board, help the majority of people wind down and get to sleep faster.
 So, from supplements to lifestyle alterations, here are our favorite bedtime routines and sleep rituals to promote better quality rest.